NHL-S-Vigmo/Api/README.md

 _For a deployment guide, check our wiki: [Vigmo Wiki](https://github.com/NHL-S-Vigmo/docs/wiki)_

 ## How to install
+* Clone the project to a folder of your desire.
-* Create a database using the script **vigmo.sql** in the root of the repository.
+* Create a database and run the script `vigmo.sql`  that can be found in the root of the repository.
+* Open the project with IntelliJ, and create a run config for Tomcat
-* Now update the **application.properties** file with credentials to your database like so:
+* Now update the `application.properties` file with credentials to your database like so:
     ```properties
     database.user=[USERNAME]
     database.pass=[PASSWORD]